krishna-n815/Task_4/README.md

 Run the script to:

-Create the table
+Create the table.

-Insert sample data
+Insert the sample data.

-Execute the aggregate queries
+Execute the aggregate function queries.

 View the output of each query in the Result Pane.

-📑 Mini Guide (Mints)
+**📑 Mini Guide (Mints)**

-✅ Apply aggregate functions on numeric columns like Price.
+1.Apply aggregate functions (SUM, COUNT, AVG) on numeric columns like Price.

-✅ Use GROUP BY to summarize data by categories like Genre, Author, or Publisher.
+2.Use GROUP BY to categorize and summarize data based on columns like Genre, Author, Publisher, or YearPublished.

-✅ Filter grouped data using HAVING based on conditions like COUNT(*) > 2.
+3.Use HAVING to filter grouped data based on aggregate conditions (e.g., HAVING COUNT(*) > 2).